-One key aspect of the KLD-RL protocol \eqref{eq:kld_rl} is in using $\theta^k$ as a tuning parameter.
-As a special case, when we assign $\theta^k = x^k$, \eqref{eq:kld_rl} becomes the imitative logit protocol \cite[Example~5.4.7]{Sandholm2010-SANPGA-2}.
-In Section~\ref{sec:iterative_regularization}, we propose an algorithm to compute an appropriate value of $\theta^k$ that guarantees the convergence of the social state to the Nash equilibrium set.
+A key aspect of the KLD-RL protocol \eqref{eq:kld_rl} is using $\theta^k$ as a tuning parameter.
+As a special case, when $\theta^k = x^k$, $\eqref{eq:kld_rl}$ becomes the imitative logit protocol \cite[Example~5.4.7]{Sandholm2010-SANPGA-2}.
+In \S\ref{sec:iterative_regularization}, we propose an algorithm to compute an appropriate value for $\theta^k$ that guarantees the convergence of the social state to the Nash equilibrium set.

-To further discuss the effect of $\theta^k$ on the agents' strategy revision, let us consider the following two special cases. \begin{itemize} \item \textbf{Case~I: } If $r_1^k = \cdots = r_{n^k}^k$ then
+To further discuss the effect of $\theta^k$ on agents' strategy revision, consider the following two special cases: \begin{itemize} \item \textbf{Case I:} If $r_1^k = \cdots = r_{n^k}^k$, then

-\item \textbf{Case~II: } If $\theta_1^k = \cdots = \theta_{n^k}^k$ then
+\item \textbf{Case II:} If $\theta_1^k = \cdots = \theta_{n^k}^k$, then

-\end{itemize} From (\textbf{Case~I}), we observe that $\theta^k$ serves as a \textit{bias} in the agents' strategy revision.
-When the payoffs are identical across all strategies, the agents tend to select a strategy with higher value of $\theta_i^k$.
-When there is no bias (\textbf{Case~II}), \eqref{eq:kld_rl} is equivalent to the logit protocol \eqref{eq:StandardLogitProgotol}.
+\end{itemize} From (\textbf{Case I}), we observe that $\theta^k$ serves as a bias in the agents' strategy revision.
+When the elements of the payoff vector are identical across all strategies, agents tend to select strategies with a higher value of $\theta_i^k$.
+When there is no bias (\textbf{Case II}), \eqref{eq:kld_rl} is equivalent to the logit protocol \eqref{eq:StandardLogitProtocol}.